bitfireAT/davx5-manual/introduction.rst

 .. note::
    If you want DAVx⁵ synchronization to be run in regular intervals in the background, DAVx⁵ must be exempt from "battery saving"!
 This does not mean that DAVx⁵ requires more battery than it should, but only that you allow DAVx⁵ to run in the background for synchronization.

-Some devices (e.g. Huawei) also have an autostart permission, which must be granted for DAVx⁵ to work.
+Some devices (e.g. Huawei) also have a vendor-specific autostart permission, which must be granted for DAVx⁵ to work.
 See the :faq:`FAQ entry about automatic synchronization for more information <synchronization-is-not-run-as-expected>`.